sap-tutorials/Tutorials/tutorials/odata-dd-4-metadata/odata-dd-4-metadata.md

 As the primary area of interest in such resources is what's in the `DataServices` section (the entity type definitions, the entitysets, annotations and so on) it makes sense to specify the namespace that encompasses the elements that are used for such definitions ... as the the default, affording clarity in such declarations (i.e. less "busy", as the element names aren't prefixed).

-### Understand the DataServices context
+### Learn about the DataServices context

 To understand the context of the `DataServices` element, let's use what we now know from learning how to navigate the OData standards documents in the [Resources](https://developers.sap.com/tutorials/odata-dd-2-resources.html) tutorial in this mission.

 We should refer to the OData standards document "OData Version 4.0.
-Part 3: Common Schema Definition Language (CSDL)", the latest version being available at the canonical URL <https://docs.oasis-open.org/odata/odata/v4.0/odata-v4.0-part3-csdl.html>, which brings us specifically to the "Plus Errata 03" version which has its own URL <https://docs.oasis-open.org/odata/odata/v4.0/errata03/os/complete/part3-csdl/odata-v4.0-errata03-os-part3-csdl-complete.html>.
+Part 3: Common Schema Definition Language (CSDL)", the latest version being available at the canonical URL <https://docs.oasis-open.org/odata/odata/v4.0/odata-v4.0-part3-csdl.html>, which brings us specifically to the "Oasis Standard Plus Errata 03" version which has its own URL <https://docs.oasis-open.org/odata/odata/v4.0/errata03/os/complete/part3-csdl/odata-v4.0-errata03-os-part3-csdl-complete.html>.

 In this document, [section 3 Entity Model Wrapper](https://docs.oasis-open.org/odata/odata/v4.0/errata03/os/complete/part3-csdl/odata-v4.0-errata03-os-part3-csdl-complete.html#_Toc453752500) tells us all about this context: